JR-5888/JR-5888.github.io/_projects/portfolio-3.md

 ---
 ![Editing a markdown file for a talk](/images/devlands.png){: width="600px"}

-Hypotheses of homology are fundamental in order to understand the phylogenetic relationships of land plants and their evolutionary trajectories.
-However, the emergence of major lineages are marked not just by morphological novelties (e.g., cuticules or seeds) but also are hindered by morphological features whose homologies are unclear (e.g., seed coats).
-In this project, the aim is to clarify homology hypotheses through a "dynamic homology" approach in three major clades: embryophytes, bryophytes and angiosperms.
+Hypotheses of homology are fundamental for understanding the phylogenetic relationships and evolutionary trajectories of land plants.
+However, the emergence of major lineages is marked not only by clear morphological innovations (e.g., cuticles, seeds) but also by ambiguous features with unresolved homologies (e.g., seed coats).
+This project aims to clarify homology hypotheses using a dynamic homology approach across three key clades: embryophytes, bryophytes, and angiosperms.